 The Examined Life is a space for curious minds and emotional souls.

-It’s a quiet bench on a busy internet, where the hurried and the worn can connect with the vast human continuum of wonder, mortality, longing, selfishness, love, fear, and hope.
+It’s a quiet bench where the hurried and worn can connect with the vast human continuum.

-All that we feel, others have felt too.
+All that we feel, others have felt.
 Like Rainer Maria Rilke, who ran into writer’s block when he lacked “the feeling of home”.
-Or Mary Oliver, whose fear of being interrupted made her long to step into a feeling of eternity.
+Or Mary Oliver, whose fear of being interrupted made her long to step into eternity.
 Or novelist Haruki Murakami’s need to create a void within himself.

 The Examined Life is a collection of wisdom and things universal.
-The things we have in common — the truly human bits.
-It’s about stepping into the continuum and feeling connected to other humans.
+The things we have in common.
+It’s about stepping into the continuum and feeling connected.

-After my daughter was born, I began to piece together ideas and concepts from my readings: thoughts on grief, death, memory, home, and even things like walls and corners.
+I began to piece together concepts from my readings: thoughts on grief, death, memory, home, and even things like walls and corners.

-I started collecting the things we have in common and writing about them.
+I started collecting the things we have in common.
+And putting them on The Examined Life .

-The Examined Life is a place where we can stand next to Walt Whitman, Oliver Sacks, Jorge Luis Borges and Maya Angelou — not as the luminaries and leaders of days past, but as human beings who felt, experienced, and reflected on the same emotional currents that carry us now.
+This is a space in which where we can stand next to Walt Whitman, Oliver Sacks, Jorge Luis Borges and Maya Angelou — not as the luminaries and leaders of days past, but as human beings who felt, experienced, and reflected on the same emotional currents that carry us now.

 To examine life is to connect to our humanity, and the humanity in others.
 The “unexamined life is not worth living” Socrates is thought to have said.

-The Examined Life is a vital part of me now.
+The Examined Life is created from the best parts of me.
 It pulses my heart, lifts my bones and expands my mind in wonder and delight.
+It is my tribe.